Hero

 Can I check if there is 5V present?
 What is the VBUS sense?

-On the NanoS3, you have to add your own voltage divider to your carrier PCB to check if the 5V source is present.
+On the NanoS3 & EdgeS3[D], you have to add your own voltage divider to your carrier PCB to check if the 5V source is present.

 RX & TX pins are not coupled with the internal USB, what are they used for?